Dec 4, 2020

 These buttery, crispy smashed potatoes topped with luxe contrasting textures of creme fraîche, caviar, salmon roe and chives is one of my favorite ways to eat potatoes.

-While I love serving these as an elevated appetizer or side dish for holiday gatherings like Christmas or New Years Eve.
+While I love serving these crispy smashed fried potatoes as an elevated appetizer or side dish for holiday gatherings like Christmas or New Years Eve.
 They can also be paired with a perfectly seared steak, roasted chicken or an accompaniment to brunch.
 The key to these potatoes is boiling them until they are tender first (rather than baking) then smashing and pan frying them.
 They are light and fluffy on the inside and crispy on the outside.
 The fresh herbs add a great flavor to complement the creamy crème fraîche, caviar and roe.
+I’ve got a few other favorites in this flavor family – like sour cream and onion crispy potatoes and cheesy twice baked potatoes – if you’re in the mood to explore.

 Key Ingredients in This Recipe